BurlierEarth7/NAIT-CPSC1517-Practice-Work/Properties Review/Properties/DEFINITION.md

 ---

-manual-implementation
+full-implementation
-: Manually implemented properties take more time to write, but **allow for data verification on the value**
+: fully implemented properties take more time to write, but **allow for data verification on the value**
 ```cs
 public Type PropertyName
 {